About the Trainer | Tuition & Registration | Training Includes | Who Should Attend | Certification Process | CEH | CEU

-In order to become certified as an Infant Massage Teacher (CIMT), you must attend the entire 3-day course, complete verified practicum hours and a comprehensive in-class exam.
+In order to become certified as an Infant Massage Teacher (CIMT), you must attend the entire 3-day course, complete verified practicum hours and a comprehensive exam.
 Once your trainer approves your completed work, you will be granted certification from the Liddle Kidz Foundation as a Certified Infant Massage Teacher.

 Nursing CEH – Continuing Education Contact Hours

 Liddle Kidz is approved by the California Board of Registered Nursing, Provider Number 15018